Probing Social Identity Bias in Chinese LLMs with Gendered Pronouns and Social Groups: Limitations

 \section{Limitations}

 Our work is not without limitations.
 First, our evaluation does not include the full range of Chinese-based models due to computational and budgetary constraints, which may restrict the generalizability of our findings.
-Second, while sentiment analysis for English text is relatively mature, tools for Chinese remain limited; for consistency, we relied on a single state-of-the-art classifier (Aliyun), which may introduce method-specific biases.
-Third, in analyzing real conversational data, we relied on Chinese-language dialogues generated by Western-based models; this not only resulted in sparse representation of female outgroup expressions but also limited the ecological validity of our findings for native deployment contexts.
+Second, we reduce tool-specific bias by combining three Chinese sentiment classifiers with majority voting, but the resulting labels remain automated proxies rather than fully human-validated gold annotations.
+Both sentiment and toxicity are coarse signals and may under-detect subtle pragmatic or implicit stereotyping, affecting the construct validity of ingroup–outgroup bias measurement.
+Moreover, the manual evaluation on a sample should be interpreted as a reliability check rather than a definitive human gold standard; future work would benefit from a larger-scale comparative evaluation to verify whether the sentiment-based patterns observed between ingroup and outgroup framings are borne out in human judgments.
+Third, to reduce refusals in instruction-tuned models, we prepend neutral contextual sentences before generation.
+Although the same pool of contexts is used across conditions, we cannot fully rule out residual contextual effects on model outputs.
+Fourth, in analyzing real conversational data, we relied on Chinese-language dialogues generated by English-centric models; this not only resulted in sparse representation of explicitly feminine-marked outgroup expressions but also limited the ecological validity of our findings for native deployment contexts.
+Accordingly, we treat the WildChat analysis as exploratory rather than directly comparable to the controlled experiments.